mufeili/Asailer_Theory/README.md

 # Asailer_Theory
-Resources for the Asailer interested in theory
+Resources for the Asailers interested in theory